rpm-software-management/dnf/doc/command_ref.rst

     cases when an advisory refers to a newer version but there is no enabled repository which contains any newer version.

+    Note, that ``--available`` tooks only the latest installed versions of packages into account.
+In case of the kernel packages (when multiple version could be installed simultaneously) also packages of the currently running version of kernel are added.

     If given and if neither ID, type (``bugfix``, ``enhancement``, ``security``/``sec``) nor a package name of an advisory matches ``<spec>``, the advisory is not taken into account.
 The matching is